BOOSTY-ORG/boosty-platform/backend/README.md

 - `EMAIL_PORT`: SMTP server port
 - `EMAIL_USER`: SMTP username
 - `EMAIL_PASS`: SMTP password
+- `API_URL`: Base URL for API testing scripts (default: http://localhost:7000)
 - `CORS_ORIGIN`: Allowed CORS origins

+### Important Notes

+- The `APP_VERSION` variable is included in API responses to help with version tracking and compatibility checks
+- The `API_URL` variable is used by testing scripts to connect to the running API instance
+- Always change the `JWT_SECRET` to a secure value in production environments

 ## Running the Application